Skip to main content

 Legl Assist: Generative AI CDD analysis and summary

-To view the summary you can click on the “View summary” button visible on the CDD check.
+To view these insights, click "View summary" within the CDD report.

 What are the different types of consider results?